How to Change a Child’s Name in the UK

 Does it change the birth certificate?

-No. A Deed Poll changes the child's name for all current and future records (Passport, GP, School), but the birth certificate remains as a historical record.
+No. A Deed Poll changes the Child’s Name for all current and future records (Passport, GP, School), but the birth certificate remains as a historical record of the name at birth.
+If you need to update the birth certificate, you must contact the General Register Office directly.

 Can I add a father to the deed?